hemanthbandha/Flyaway/README.md

 INSTRUCTIONS TO RUN THE PROJECT:
 1.RUN THE .sql file in the oracle 11g sql command line by the following command :@FlyawayDatabase.sql; .
-2.RUN THE index.jsp which is the starting \src\main\webapp\login page for admin portal.
+2.RUN THE index.jsp which is the starting "\src\main\webapp\login page" for admin portal.
-3.RUN THE start.jsp which is the starting \src\main\webapp\home page for user portal.
+3.RUN THE start.jsp which is the starting "\src\main\webapp\home page" for user portal.